dataminer-site/dataminer-site.github.io/docs/guides/python/polars.md

 ## Polars to DuckDB

-DuckDB can natively query Polars DataFrames by referring to the name of Polars DataFrames as they exist in the current scope.
+DataMiner can natively query Polars DataFrames by referring to the name of Polars DataFrames as they exist in the current scope.

 ```python
 import duckdb